kiekerjan/eversolar-monitor/Introduction.md

 ## [Setup\_from\_image\_file](Setup_from_image_file.md) ##
 How to setup the system using a single file that contains a working operating system with all software installed.
-ONLY on Raspberry Pi model B and model 2 - Raspberry 3 and 4 require full install it appears.
+ONLY on Raspberry Pi model B and model 2.
+The old image does not support Home Assistant integration!
+Raspberry 3 and 4 require full install!
 The image is way too old for such new systems.

 ## [Software\_installation](Software_installation.md) ##
 How to setup the software stack required from scratch, you're IT savvy, if this your path.
+The dockumentation is from old PRI 2 systems, newer OS will be a tad different

 ## [Other\_sources\_of\_information](Other_sources_of_information.md) ##
 Links to downloadable images, documentation, support threads